PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

 [3 rows x 24 columns]
 ```
 This example illustrates how methods not specifically implemented for the GroupBy object are passed through allowing groups to call the method.
 Here the DataFrame’s desribe method performs the aggregration describing values for each group.
 Due to page width limitations, only a portion of the actual output is presented here.

 We can apply different aggregation methods to different columns defined by the GroupBy object.
 In the following example, Applying sum over GroupBy the sum method is applied to all numeric columns.
-Consider the following example, Different Statistics Over Group Columns illustrates different statistics applied to columns.
+Consider the following example, "Different Statistics Over Group Columns" illustrates different statistics applied to columns.

 <div class="code-head"><span>code</span> Different Statistics Over Group Columns.py</div>